multikitty/New-Programming-Languages-Showcase/README.md

   - **Future Outlook**:

 Please feel free to contribute to this list by submitting a pull request!

-## Contributing

-We welcome contributions from everyone!
-If you know about a new programming language that should be included in this repository, please feel free to open an issue or submit a pull request.
-Please make sure your contributions follow the [Contribution Guidelines](https://github.com/multikitty/New-Programming-Languages-Showcase/blob/master/CONTRIBUTING.md).

 ## Thanks to Contributors